Frank R. Strayer

 Frank Raymond Strayer (September 21, 1891 – February 3, 1964) was an actor, film writer, director and producer.
-He was active from the mid-1920s until the early 1950s.
-He directed a series of 14 Blondie!
-(1938) movies as well.
+He was active from the mid-1920s until the early 1950s and directed 14 of the series of Blondie (1938) movies.

 Biography

 Strayer attended Carnegie Tech and then the Pennsylvania Military Academy.
-After graduation, he served in the Navy during World War I. After the War, he found work at Metro Studios, which would later become known as MGM.
-While there, he worked as an assistant director and also acted in a few films.
-During the 1920s, he moved on to Columbia Pictures.
-While there, he became a successful writer, director and producer.
+After graduating, he served in the Navy during World War I and after the war found work at Metro Studios, which would later become MGM.
+While there, he worked as an assistant director and also acted in a number of films.
+During the 1920s, he moved to Columbia Pictures and became a successful writer, director and producer.